 DV 2014 Program: DV-2014 entrants will be able to check the status of their entries starting 12:00 noon, Eastern Standard Time (EST) on May 1, 2013 through Entrant Status Check (ESC) on the E-DV website.
 Review more about Entrant Status Check.
 (Online registration for the DV-2014 Program began on October 2, 2012 and ended November 3, 2012; therefore, additional entries cannot be accepted.)
-See the Diversity Visa Program Instructions webpage for the DV 2014 Instructions and any available translations.
+See the DV-2014 Program Instructions.

 How to Begin

 If you receive notification through the Electronic Diversity Visa (E-DV) Website that you have been selected for further processing in the Diversity Visa program, you must successfully complete the following steps before a diversity immigrant visa interview can be scheduled to determine if you will receive a visa.
 It is important for you to complete the next steps as quickly as possible.